Prof Insights: Faculty-Led Workshop Series

-The Prof Insights: Faculty-Led Workshop Series offers three days of in-depth study on contemporary topics that influence the practice of ministry and worship.
-Bringing the Seminary to you, members of Concordia Seminary’s faculty host workshops live online to share their expertise with pastors, church workers and laypeople.
+The Prof Insights: Faculty-Led Workshop Series offers in-depth study on contemporary topics that influence the practice of ministry and worship.
+Bringing the Seminary to you, members of Concordia Seminary’s faculty and other scholars host workshops in person at various locations nationwide to share their expertise with pastors, church workers and laypeople.

-Formerly known as the Summer Workshop Series, the 2020 workshops cover topics ranging from Pre-Constantinian theology to post-denominational challenges and from the psalms to 1 Peter.
+Formerly known as the Summer Workshop Series, the 2022 workshops cover topics including the Old Testament, New Testament, C.S.
+Lewis, archeology, adult faith formation and soul care, among many others.
 Browse the list below to find and register for workshops.

 Dr. Dale A. Meyer